-Introduction to the Natural Gas Liquids & Petrochemical Industry
+Understanding the Natural Gas Liquids and Petrochemical Industry & Markets

 “Tom was great and his slides were perfect in explaining everything.
 He was fantastic!” –Connecticut Public Utilities Regulatory Authority